 Elaine and Steve started in faith and prayer with the encouragement and support of many praying and giving friends.
 By October 2003 they had chosen a name, designed a logo, become a company limited by guarantee and a charity with 6 trustees.
 Initially they were welcomed into the Hope Centre in Harrogate Town and began to see clients there and build the team; however, they soon needed to find larger premises.

 The next major step of faith was to put in an offer (as a sealed bid) on the first premises which could provide 3 counselling rooms, an office, and a welcome area.
-In spite of having little money in the bank, no guaranteed income, and no mortgage the trustees made an offer – it felt “risky” – and amazingly it was accepted.
+Despite having little money in the bank, no guaranteed income, and no mortgage the trustees made an offer – it felt “risky” – and amazingly it was accepted.

 In March 2017, Rt Rev Nick Baines, the Bishop of Leeds, became Wellspring’s sole patron: “For many people with mental health issues, timely access to good quality talking therapy is essential.
 And at a time when access to that provision is at a premium, charities like Wellspring provide a crucial service, so I am very glad to offer my support by becoming their patron.”